 - a) Must be booked through Air Canada reservations. - b) Applies for Air Canada, Air Canada Rouge and Air Canada Express (operated by Jazz, Sky Regional, Air Georgian, CRJ aircraft) operated flights only. - c) Passenger must be seated next to the seat-loaded cabin baggage.
 Except if travelling in a Signature Class/Business Class pod, in which case the cabin baggage must be placed in an Economy Class seat. - d) Passenger must check-in at least 60 minutes prior to the recommended check-in time, to allow sufficient time for the tie-down process. - e) No upgrades permitted. - f) Not available in the Signature Class/Business Class suites.
-If customer is seated in Signature Class/Business Class suites, the cabin baggage must be placed in an Economy Class seat. - g) Double Bass are not accepted as seat-loaded cabin baggage.
+If customer is seated in Signature Class/Business Class suites, the cabin baggage must be placed in an Economy Class seat. - g) Not available on Beech aircraft.
+Certain other aircraft restrictions apply, including maximum number of cabin baggage which can be accommodated by aircraft type.

-- Page 72 - h) Not available on Beech aircraft.
-Certain other aircraft restrictions apply, including maximum number of cabin baggage which can be accommodated by aircraft type. - i) Restrictions apply to baggage dimensions. - j) Maximum weight: 36.3 kg (80 lbs) per restraint net used.
+- h) Restrictions apply to baggage dimensions. - i) Maximum weight: 36.3 kg (80 lbs) per restraint net used.
 Maximum length (height): 163 cm (64 in).
 Items cannot be wider than the width of the aircraft seat.
-Otherwise, two seats must be purchased. - k) Air Canada's checked baggage allowance applies for each seat, but the carry-on baggage allowance applies per passenger. - 1) The baggage must be secured by a tie down system provided by Air Canada to eliminate shifting of the baggage during normal flight and ground conditions, and packaged or covered in such a manner as to avoid possible discomfort or injury to another passenger. - m) The baggage's location may not restrict access to the aisle or any regular or emergency exit and may not block any passenger's view of no smoking, seat belt or exit signage. - C. Prohibited or Unacceptable Items - (1) General
+Otherwise, two seats must be purchased. - j) Air Canada's checked baggage allowance applies for each seat, but the carry-on baggage allowance applies per passenger. - k) The baggage must be secured by a tie down system provided by Air Canada to eliminate shifting of the baggage during normal flight and ground conditions, and packaged or covered in such a manner as to avoid possible discomfort or injury to another passenger. - 1) The baggage's location may not restrict access to the aisle or any regular or emergency exit and may not block any passenger's view of no smoking, seat belt or exit signage.

+C. Prohibited or Unacceptable Items

+(1) General